HassanAhmedInnovative/internship_training/README.md

 # internship_training

-VLSI IC Chip Design Internship Repository
+VLSI IC Chip Design Internship Repository<br/>
-Welcome to my VLSI IC Chip Design Internship repository!
+<p align="justify">Welcome to my VLSI IC Chip Design Internship repository!
 This repository documents my journey and learning experiences during my internship in the field of VLSI IC chip design.
-Here, I will be sharing the projects, code, and insights gained throughout this exciting opportunity.
+Here, I will be sharing the projects, code, and insights gained throughout this exciting opportunity.</p>

 About Me
 I am an enthusiastic engineering student pursuing a degree in Electronics and Communication Engineering (ECE), with a strong focus on VLSI.
 Passionate about the intricate world of chip design, I am thrilled to be interning in this field and expanding my knowledge in VLSI IC design methodologies, tools, and techniques.